App-Choreography/HacktoberfestPracticePage/README.md

 7. Answer everything in the brackets.
 9. Now, go to the [SocialProfileList.md](./SocialProfileList.md) and add your file path as shown in the file.

-### Pushing your changed the the remote copy:
+### Pushing your changed the remote copy:

 1. Go to your terminal/ git bash.
 2. `cd` to the repo.
 3. `git add -A` to add all of your changes.
 4. `git commit -m "Added my profile."` to commit your changes.
-5. `git push` to push all you changes successfully.
+5. `git push` to push all your changes successfully.

 ### Making A Pull Request:
 1. Go to your forked copy, and where it says `This branch is ___ commits ahead of App-Choreography:main.` it shows a contribute button.